afghandev5/notex_privacy_policies/README.md

 ## 8. Contact Us

 Questions, cheers, or just want to chat?
-Drop us a line at [your contact email].
+Drop us a line at afghandev124@gmail.com.
 We're all ears!

 Rock on with your notes, NoteX squad! 🤘✨